tldr-pages/tldr/pages/common/firefox.md

 `firefox --search "{{wikipedia}}"`

-- Open Firefox in safe mode, with all extensions disabled:
+- Launch Firefox in safe mode, with all extensions disabled:

 `firefox --safe-mode`